 - Open the facing and edge topstitch on the facing all the way around.
 Then, fold the facing ¼” to sandwich the pocket piece in and pin to secure.
 Use the ¼” folded line to pin all the way around the bag opening.

 - Finish edge topstitch around the bottom of the facing.
 Flip the simple bag right side out and admire your finished project!

 For this beginner sewing project, I grouped everything together so that sewing instructions for the simple bag were much easier to follow.

 If you have any questions about this DIY tote bag pattern, feel free to reach out to me in the comments below!
 The questions and response really help others that may also have the same difficulties as well.

-Share your easy sewing project ideas with me!
+Share your finished DIY tote bag with me!